andrewberls/notes-cli/README.md

 ### INSTALLATION:
 `gem install notes-cli`

 This will install the `notes` executable which will run the script and print found annotations.
+Notes requires [Ruby](http://www.ruby-lang.org/en/downloads/) 1.8.7+ to be installed on your system.

 Usage: `notes [DIRECTORY=.] [-f FLAGS] [-e EXCLUDES]`